Writing MetaMask Tests with Synpress

 }

-Here we define a custom env file and config.
+Here, we define both a custom environment file and an additional config value.

 Project structure: